Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 If you prefer, many Integrated Development Environments (IDEs) come packaged with a Java JDK, such as the Open Source [Eclipse](https://www.eclipse.org/) from IBM, Apache [NetBeans](https://netbeans.apache.org/) or [IntelliJ IDEA](https://www.jetbrains.com/idea/) by JetBrains.
 This guide will utilize only the command-line, rather than any IDE, for simplicity.

 Next, you will need to obtain the Extension SDK library `yaskawa-ext-1.4.5.jar` file and a few jar files on which it depends: `libthrift-0.11.0.jar` [Apache Thrift](https://thrift.apache.org/) implementation, `slf4j-api.jar` ([Simple Logging Facade for Java](https://www.slf4j.org/)) and a concrete logger, such as `slf4j-simple.jar`.
+You will need to put these files in the same folder as your extension.

 While it is possible to build the Extension SDK, Thrift and SL4J libraries from their sources, it is simpler to download the necessary versions from here: